xslidi/DRN/README.md

 - FiveK

-You can download the original FiveK dataset from the dataset [homepage](https://data.csail.mit.edu/graphics/fivek/) and then preprocess the dataset using Adobe Lightroom.
+You can download the original FiveK dataset from the dataset [homepage](https://data.csail.mit.edu/graphics/fivek/) and then process imagegs using Adobe Lightroom.

+  - To generate the input images, in the Collections list, select the collection Input `with Daylight WhiteBalance minus 1.5`.
+  - To generate the target images, in the Collections list, select the collection `Experts/C`.
+  - All the images are converted to `.PNG` format.

+- HDR+

+You can download the original HDR+ dataset from the dataset [homepage](http://www.hdrplusdata.org/) and then process imagegs using [rawpy](https://github.com/letmaik/rawpy).

 The final directory structure is as follows.